ParallelWindfarms/cylinder/lit/mpi_oscillator.md

 ```

 ## Vector Arithmetic Expressions
+### Best practices
-The following technique is definitely overkill for our harmonic oscillator example, but it is also in general a good recipe for running Numpy based simulations in an organized manner.
+The following shows some best practices when working with orchestrated computations.
+One is about using well established data standards, the other about reducing overhead on the distributed scheduler.
+We can solve both these issues by abstracting over the representation of the state vector in our system.
+This technique is definitely overkill for our harmonic oscillator example, but it is also in general a good recipe for running Numpy based simulations in an organized manner.

+### Abstract vectors
 It may be convenient to treat our `Vector` operations such that they are only performed once their output is needed.
+That way, we only need to schedule the actual integration steps as external jobs.
 In the meantime we have to store the arithmetic in a serializable `Expression` value.
+By doing this we reduce the amount of jobs that have to be handled by the scheduler.

 We will be using `functools.partial` and functions `operator.add`, `operator.mul` etc, to create a data structure that describes all the operations that we might do on a `Vector`.
 Results may be stored for reference in a `hdf5` file, a feature that can also be hidden behind our `Vector` interface.